vertexproject/synapse/docs/synapse/userguides/design_analytical_model.rst

 middle ground between "tag free-for-all" and "tightly-enforced change management".
 It is useful for an analyst to have the ability to create a tag on demand to record an observation in the moment; if the analyst must wait for review and approval, the observation is likely to be lost as the analyst moves on to other tasks.
-That said, it is also helpful to have some type of regular governance or review process to ensure the tags are being used in a consistent manner and that any newly created tags fit appropriately into the overall analytical model.
+That said, it is also helpful to have some type of regular review process to ensure the tags are being used in a consistent manner, fit appropriately into your analytical model, and have been given clear definitions.

-This governance and consistency is important across all analysts using a given instance of Synapse.
-It is also important within a broader community.
-If you plan to exchange data, analysis, or annotations with other groups or organizations using Synapse, it helps to use an agreed-upon, consistent data model as well as an agreed-upon set of tags to the extent possible.

 Level of Detail
 ---------------

 Tag trees can be arbitrarily deep (that is, can support an arbitrary number of tag elements).
-If one function of tag trees is to represent an increasing level of detail, then deep tag trees can potentially represent very fine-grained analytical observations.
+If one function of tag trees is to represent an increasing level of detail, then deep tag trees can potentially represent very fine-grained observations.

 While more detail is sometimes helpful, tag trees should reflect the level of detail that is relevant for **your** analysis, and no more.
 That is, **the analysis being performed should drive the set of tags being used.**

-Contrast this with a different approach that takes an arbitrary model or taxonomy and uses it to create assocaited tags without considering whether that taxonomy is relevant or applicable to the analysis you need to perform.
-In the best case, using a taxonomy or set of tags that is not well-suited can simply be unnecessary - it may provide more detail than you really need.
+Contrast this with taking an arbitrary model or taxonomy and uses it to create associated tags without considering whether that taxonomy is relevant or applicable to the analysis you need to perform.
+In the best case, using a set of tags that is not well-suited can simply be unnecessary - it may provide more detail than you really need.
 In the worst case, it can actually create **more** work for analysts and be detrimental to the analysis process.

 Tags often represent an analytical assertion - this generally means that **a human analyst** needs to evaluate the data, make an assessment, and decide what tag (or tags) to apply to the data.
 If you use too many tags, or overly detailed (deep) tags, this translates directly in to "more work" (keystrokes or mouse clicks) that an analyst has to perform to annotate the data.
-There is also some overhead associated with tag creation itself, particularly if someone needs to review newly created tags for governance or to ensure they have appropriate definitions.
+There is also overhead associated with tag creation itself, particularly if someone needs to review or approve newly created tags.

 More importantly, while the act of **applying a tag** to a node may be relatively easy, the **analytical decision** to apply the tag may require careful review and evaluation of the evidence.
 If tags are overly detailed and represent shades